deep fried onion rings with dipping sauce

 4

-Put the 1 1/2 cups of flour in a pie pan or large soup bowl.
-In another pie pan or large soup bowl, combine Panko bread crumbs, garlic powder, and salt.
-Toss to combine with a fork.
-Now you are ready to start dredging your onion rings.
+Add the remaining flour to a pie pan or large soup bowl.
+In a separate pie pan or large soup bowl, combine the Panko, plain garlic powder, and remaining 1/4 tsp salt.
+Combine with a fork.

 • Dredging station setup.